joshganote/ServerSideInventory/readme.md

 ==
 Tech: JQuery, Node, Express, AJAX
 ---
 In this project we'll create a project that tracks an inventory on the server.
-Also, we'll use Express routing through custom modules.

 Base Mode:
 ==